Triassic–Jurassic extinction: Extraterrestrial impact

 Other Triassic craters are closer to the Triassic–Jurassic boundary but also much smaller than the Manicouagan reservoir.
 The eroded Rochechouart impact structure in France has most recently been dated to 201±2 million years ago, but at 25 km across (possibly up to 50 km across originally), it appears to be too small to have affected the ecosystem, although it has been speculated to have played a role in an alleged much smaller extinction event at the Norian-Rhaetian boundary.
-The 40 km wide Saint Martin crater in Manitoba has been proposed as a candidate for a possible TJME-causing impact, but its has since been dated to be Carnian.
+The 40 km wide Saint Martin crater in Manitoba has been proposed as a candidate for a possible TJME-causing impact, but it has since been dated to be Carnian.
 Other putative or confirmed Triassic craters include the 80 km wide Puchezh-Katunki crater in Eastern Russia (though it may be Jurassic in age), the 15 km wide Obolon' crater in Ukraine, and the 9 km wide Red Wing Creek structure in North Dakota.
 Spray et al. (1998) noted an interesting phenomenon, that being how the Manicouagan, Rochechouart, and Saint Martin craters all seem to be at the same latitude, and that the Obolon' and Red Wing craters form parallel arcs with the Rochechouart and Saint Martin craters, respectively.
 Spray and his colleagues hypothesized that the Triassic experienced a "multiple impact event", a large fragmented asteroid or comet which broke up and impacted the earth in several places at the same time.
 Such an impact has been observed in the present day, when Comet Shoemaker-Levy 9 broke up and hit Jupiter in 1992.
 However, the "multiple impact event" hypothesis for Triassic impact craters has not been well-supported; Kent (1998) noted that the Manicouagan and Rochechouart craters were formed in eras of different magnetic polarity, and radiometric dating of the individual craters has shown that the impacts occurred millions of years apart.

 Shocked quartz has been found in Rhaetian deposits from the Northern Apennines of Italy, providing possible evidence of an end-Triassic extraterrestrial impact.
 Certain trace metals indicative of a bolide impact have been found in the late Rhaetian, though not at the Triassic-Jurassic boundary itself; the discoverers of these trace metal anomalies purport that such a bolide impact could only have been an indirect cause of the TJME.
 The discovery of seismites two to four metres thick coeval with the carbon isotope fluctuations associated with the TJME has been interpreted as evidence of a possible bolide impact, although no definitive link between these seismites and any impact event has been found.